Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Water well after planting.
 After that you will not need to water your plants unless there is a period of drought.
 There is no need to fertilize these plants.
 Native plants are adapted to live in our growing conditions.

 The foliage will die back in the fall.
 Do not remove it until the following spring.
 It is protecting the buds where the plants will grow from the cold winter weather.

 How to Divide Wild Ginger

 Although wild ginger only spreads very slowly, you may want to divide your clumps, especially if you want to share some with a fellow gardener.
 Division is best done in the spring before the plants show signs of growth.
 You can also divide them in the fall after they have gone dormant for the winter.

 The rhizomes grow close to the surface of the soil so they are easy to dig up with just a garden fork.
-Then use a sharp knife to cut the rhizomes into pieces making sure that each piece has at least bud where the plant grows from, preferably 2 or more buds.
+Then use a sharp knife to cut the rhizomes into pieces making sure that each piece has at least bud where the plant grows from, preferably 2 or more buds and its own roots.

 Replant your divisions in a shady spot or under a tree, 12 – 24 inches apart.